Iula79/react-events-forms/README.md

 ### Exercise

-Add a conditional header and button to the `RestaurantEditor`.
+Add an option with the value of `null` to the restaurant selector.
+Add a header and button to the `RestaurantEditor` that render conditionally.
+The `RestaurantForm` should pass `state.selectedRestaurant` to the `restaurantEditor`.
 If the `selectedRestaurant` has an `id` property, the heading should read `Editing Restaurant` and the button should read `Save Changes`.
 If the `selectedRestaurant` doesn't have an `id`, the title should be `New Restaurant` and the button should be `Create`.

 Set the value on each of the input fields to come from `selectedRestaurant` as well.

 ## Lists and Keys